The0xLedger/Gensyn_Node_Oracle_Guide/README.md

 </div>

 The Gensyn Protocol is a layer-1 trustless protocol for deep learning computation that directly and immediately rewards supply-side participants for pledging their compute time to the network and performing ML tasks.
-The project has raised $50M from investors such as Andreessen Horowitz, Galaxy, Eden Block, 7percent Ventures and others.
+The project has raised $50M funding from investors such as Andreessen Horowitz, Galaxy, Eden Block, 7percent Ventures and others.

 ## First You will need an SSH client to build connection with our Oracle Virtual Machine (VM)